 2. No overnight camping is permitted.

-3. Keep an eye out for the black bear in this area.
+3. When hiking, keep an eye out for an occasional black bear in this area.

 For information, call the Fisheries Division of the Nevada Department of Wildlife at 688-1500 during regular business hours.